RageCage64/markdown-cv/index.md

 ---------
 `March 2021 - Present`
 **Software Developer (Cloud Backend)**
-- Developed microservices on top of AWS Managed Services (mainly Lambda, DynamoDB, IoT Core)
+- Developed microservices on top of AWS Managed Services including Lambda, DynamoDB, IoT Core
 - Used Terraform to deploy service infrastructure
 - Leveraged DataDog for observability and monitoring
 - Wrote and maintained Jenkins pipelines for Continuous Delivery